Declutter your home and your mind with these tips and strategies

 These eight habits will help prevent clutter from accumulating in your home.
 Make life easier by only having to declutter your entire household once or twice per year.
 Also, feel free to refer to this printable when clutter begins to accumulate again.

-Buy based on needs: It’s OK to splurge a bit here and there, but if you get in the practice of buying only what you need, you’ll most certainly cut down on the clutter.
+It’s OK to splurge a bit here and there, but if you buy only what you need, you’ll most certainly cut down on the clutter.

-Turn hangers around: A fun trick for each season is to keep track of which items of clothing you wear.
+A fun trick for each season is to keep track of clothing items you wear.
 Once an item is worn, turn the hanger in the opposite direction.
 After each season, donate any unworn items.

-Say no to free stuff: Free stuff is awesome, right?
+Free stuff is awesome, right?
 Not always.
-At the time it seems nice, but many of these items may never see the light of day again.
+At the time, it seems nice, but many of these items may never see the light of day again.

 Decluttering your house should feel exhilarating, not overwhelming.
 Remember to create a schedule and use the printable checklists and labels to make sure you’re strategically decluttering all aspects of your life.
 If decluttering your home is too overwhelming, consider hiring a local professional organizer.